Building Sustainable Business Opportunities in Haiti (Why Coffee Matters)

 Part of the solution includes understanding Haiti’s soil.
 Full disclosure: we are not soil experts but would like to connect with one.
 Here’s an interesting article we found online about Haiti’s soil.
 It’s a really long (long) article, but useful?

-An entire curriculum of language-learning, math & science can be situated around tending community gardens: chemistry of soil analysis, biology of plant species, marketing crops to local consumers, health education through cooking local.
+An entire curriculum of language-learning, math & science can be situated around community gardens: chemistry of soil analysis, biology of plant species, marketing crops to local consumers, health education through cooking local.
 Create a task force of educators & other interested parties.
 There are so many resources to fuel the work:

 School Gardens — A ton of useful materials